-Motion blur and judder was only a problem in my evaluation when I was using my test footage which consist of a panning shot of a musical instrument.
+Motion blur and judder were the only problems in my evaluation when I was using my test footage which consists of a panning shot of a musical instrument.
 These motion artifacts only happened with the Auto Motion Plus turned off.
 With it turned on, the image was rendered much better with virtually no motion artifacts.

-Be mindful that Auto Motion Plus can add the soap opera effect when turned on, which can make film based movies look like video as seen in a soap opera program.
+Be mindful that Auto Motion Plus can add the soap opera effect when turned on, which can make film-based movies look like a video as seen in a soap opera program.
 So if you are not experiencing any motion blur or judder, and/or not sensitive to these motion artifacts, I suggest you leave it turned off.

 So, if you’re in the shopping mode for a new 4K Ultra HD TV that delivers the basic essentials in performance and features, all at a reasonable price, then check out Samsung’s KU6300.